-On the other hand, the instructions in this book are known to work, with some modifications, with both Power PC and 64-bit AMD/Intel CPUs.
+The primary target architectures of LFS are the AMD/Intel x86 (32-bit) and x86_64 (64-bit) CPUs.
+On the other hand, the instructions in this book are also known to work, with some modifications, with the Power PC and ARM CPUs.
 To build a system that utilizes one of these CPUs, the main prerequisite, in addition to those on the next few pages, is an existing Linux system such as an earlier LFS installation, Ubuntu, Red Hat/Fedora, SuSE, or other distribution that targets the architecture that you have.
 Also note that a 32-bit distribution can be installed and used as a host system on a 64-bit AMD/Intel computer.